-Customer deposits represent amounts paid by customers in advance of delivery of product.
-These deposits can be for all or a portion of the total purchase price of the product.
-The amounts received representing the customer deposit are unencumbered and can be used for general operating purposes.
-Once the product is delivered to the customer, therefore fulfilling the performance obligation, the liability is relieved and is recorded in revenue.
-Over time, some portion of the customer deposits is not redeemed (breakage).
+Deferred revenues represent amounts paid by customers in advance of delivery of product and/or services.
+These amounts can be for all or a portion of the total sales price of the product.
+The amounts received representing the deferred revenues are unencumbered and can be used for general operating purposes.
+Once the product and/or service is delivered to the customer, therefore fulfilling the performance obligation, the liability is relieved and is recorded in revenues.
+Over time, some portion of the deferred revenue is not redeemed (breakage).
 The expected breakage amount based on historical actuals are recognized as revenue in proportion to the redemption pattern exercised by the customers.